 - Grades for transfer credits are not counted in the student’s cumulative grade point average at the Mount.
 However, grades and GPA from previous institutions may factor into acceptance decisions for specific academic programs.

 - Cooperative education (co-op) credit from regionally accredited colleges or universities will be considered after review by the Director of Career and Experiential Education.

 - Internship and practicum credit from regionally accredited colleges or universities will be considered after review by the appropriate academic department chairperson.

-- All active articulation and transfer agreements between the College of Mount St. Joseph and other educational institutions will be honored when evaluating transfer credit.
+- All active articulation and transfer agreements between Mount St. Joseph University and other educational institutions will be honored when evaluating transfer credit.